-- 1. ALA sends a list of new members by email to the chapter located in the nearest geographical area to where the new members reside. - 2.
-When there is only one chapter in the state or country, new member notifications are provided to that chapter. - 3.
-When it is not immediately apparent which chapter is in closest proximity, the chapter to be notified is determined using the following methods: - a.
+- 1. Chapter leaders have ongoing access to a list of new members located in the nearest geographical area to where the new members reside.
+It is the responsibility of the chapter to regularly review this list and make outreach for chapter member recruitment. - 2.
+When there is only one chapter in the state or country, new member lists are provided to that chapter. - 3.
+When it is not immediately apparent which chapter is in closest proximity, the chapter to be provided with new member contact information is determined using the following methods: - a.
 Google Maps or similar geographic mapping resources are utilized by entering the new member address and the address of the chapter contact/office(s) nearby.
 The closest chapter as determined by distance is selected. - b.
 If a new member is not within 50 miles of a chapter, a list of all available chapters in proximity will be provided, including the Cyber Chapter. - 4.
-Special circumstances are in effect related to notification procedures for new members in Brazil, as notifications are sent to the Greater Los Angeles Chapter.
+Special processes are in effect related to notification procedures for new members in Brazil, as notifications are sent to the Greater Los Angeles Chapter.